SapitoSucio/froggo-guides/docs/script_commands.md

 \***morphembryo**;

-This command will try to put the invoking player's Homunculus in an uncallable state, required for mutation into a Homunculus S. The player will also receive a Strange Embryo (ID 6415) in their inventory if successful, which is deleted upon mutation.
+This command will try to put the invoking player`s Homunculus in an uncallable state, required for mutation into a Homunculus S. The player will also receive a Strange Embryo (ID 6415) in their inventory if successful, which is deleted upon mutation.